lightmaster/Meteobridge-Weather34-Template/README.md

 you may also find a weewx version maintained by Ian Millard is also avaialble via https://github.com/steepleian/WX-HWS

-This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License. http://creativecommons.org/licenses/by-nc-nd/4.0/
+# This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-*Credits and Information ..
+http://creativecommons.org/licenses/by-nc-nd/4.0/

-Credits and thanks to the contributors who made this all possible since 2015.
+# Credits and thanks to the contributors who made this all possible since 2015.

  Erik M Madsen for language idea and initial script